brkarcher/brkarcher.github.io/opera.md

 The show was beginning.

 The civilians sat nervously down at their desks, eyes searching the room for any sort of relief or comfort, unsure if they should, indeed, continue to work their phones and coordinate their colleagues.
+Most of them seemed to look to the woman in the red blouse, who herself seemed to watch the Pole carefully.
 The Pole stared daggers at the sentries.

 Sweche knew what was coming next.